iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 " returns ['plain', 'strawberry', 'lemon', 'sugar', 'cream']
 ```

-### Targetting and Slicing String
+### Slicing String

-Many list targetting and slicing techniques above can be applied to string:
+You can slice and target strings just like lists:

 ```viml
 :echo "choco"[0]